samlarby/The-Wrexham-AFC-Quiz/README.md

 ## User Experience

 ### First time visitors
-* As a first time visitor I want to learn how to play the game, they will do this by entering the how to play page.
+* As a first time visitor I want to learn how to play the game.
 * I should easily be able to begin the game and select a difficulty of choice.
 * I will be able to gain knowledge and not just play the game so when I return I will improve if I try to play again.